 Hilary Strahota is a communications strategist with a range of experience at nonprofits and trade associations.
 Her strengths include leveraging print and digital mediums to create awareness, inform and engage stakeholders, and inspire action.
-As Associate Director of Strategic Communications at the Georgetown University Center on Education and the Workforce, she leads the Center’s communications activities.
-Her core responsibility of managing and implementing the Center’s communications strategy encompasses media relations, publication production, social media platforms, and the Center’s website.
-In addition, Hilary works closely with the Center’s Operations Director to enhance fundraising efforts.
+As Associate Director of Strategic Communications at the Georgetown University Center on Education and the Workforce, she leads CEW’s communications activities.
+Her core responsibility of managing and implementing CEW’s communications strategy encompasses media relations, publication production, social media platforms, and CEW’s website.
+In addition, Hilary works closely with CEW’s Operations Director to enhance fundraising efforts.

 Throughout her career, Hilary has developed an aptitude for executing awareness campaigns, writing for a range of platforms and audiences; boosting organizational social media presence; creating and implementing marketing plans; planning annual conferences; and streamlining communications activities for maximum impact.

-A member of the College Park Scholars Program, Hilary graduated from the University of Maryland, College Park with a B.A. in English with a concentration in language, writing and rhetoric.
-Hilary is currently pursuing her MBA at the McDonough School of Business at Georgetown University.
+A member of the College Park Scholars Program, Hilary graduated from the University of Maryland, College Park with a BA in English with a concentration in language, writing, and rhetoric.
+Hilary also received her MBA from Georgetown University’s McDonough School of Business.